 - Successfully challenging evidence of social workers, best interest’s assessors and psychiatrists that a disabled person lacks capacity to consent to staying at a care home.

 What is deprivation of liberty?

-We are able to act on behalf of the individual concerned or on behalf of family members.
-If authorisation has been granted to deprive a family member or loved one of their liberty and they or you disagree with it, you are able to appeal the authorisation by making an application to the Court of Protection.
-You may have been informed that you have been named as a Relevant Persons Representative (RPR) – if this is the case it is your responsibility to challenge the authorisation and non-means tested legal aid is available in these cases.
+Our specialist solicitors are able to act on behalf of an individual who is being deprived of their liberty or on behalf of friends or family members.
+If authorisation has been granted to deprive someone of their liberty and they or you disagree with it, it is possible to appeal the authorisation by making an application to the Court of Protection.
+You may have been informed that you have been named as a relevant persons representative (RPR) – if this is the case it is your responsibility to challenge the authorisation and non-means tested legal aid is available in these cases.

 You may be worried that the deprivation of liberty is not what is best for the person, or yourself, we can provide you with advice about this and assist you with challenging the authorisation.

 The Court of Protection can overturn or vary an existing urgent or standard authorisation, or can consider whether it is appropriate to authorise a deprivation of liberty in the first place.
 Our specialist team can provide advice and representation throughout this process.

 Any authorisation must be subject to regular review and we are also able to offer advice, guidance and representation throughout the review process.

 What are the Deprivation of Liberty Safeguards and what do they do?